conventional-changelog/releaser-tools/README.md

 ##### transform

-It matches the whole tag for the version including a leading v.
+Default: grab the whole tag for the version (including a leading v) and format date.

 ##### releaseCount

+Default: `1`

 How many releases of changelog you want to generate.
 It counts from the latest semver tag.
 Useful when you forgot to generate any previous releases.
 Set to `0` to regenerate all.